lalidiaz/tours-project-ReactJs/README.md

 # tours-project-ReactJs ✈️

 This is the 2nd project to refresh ReactJs concepts.
-I am writing an article so I can share it with the community once it's finished.
+I am writing an article  about ReactJs main  concepts so I can share it with the community once it's finished.
 In this app you can delete the tours offers you are not interested in and refresh the list of tours.
 Topics: